google/zetasql/docs/aggregate-function-calls.md

 When used in conjunction with a `GROUP BY` clause, the groups summarized typically have at least one row.
-When the associated `SELECT` statement has no `GROUP BY` clause or when certain aggregate function modifiers filter rows from the group to be summarized, it is possible that the aggregate function needs to summarize an empty group.
+When the associated `SELECT` statement has no `GROUP BY` clause or when certain aggregate function modifiers filter rows from the group to be summarized, it's possible that the aggregate function needs to summarize an empty group.

 ## Restrict aggregation by a maximum or minimum value